uclassa/charkwayteow/README.md

 git clone https://github.com/uclassa/charkwayteow.git
 cd charkwayteow
 ```
+There are some environment variables needed to run the server.
+Ask the devs for the .env file and place it in the same directory as the .env.template file.
+Remember to never commit this file to the repository as the file essentially contains API keys to multiple services used by the server.

 ### Setting up the database
 To develop locally, you need to set up a PostgreSQL database and connect the django server to it.